hubsukalp/IoT-Lab-Experiments/IoT-Lab-Experiments/README.md

-# Detailed IoT Lab Experiments (Practical Record Format)
+# IoT Lab Experiments

-This repository contains the complete practicals of IoT Lab with objective, components, procedure, sample code, output, and conclusion for each experiment.
+This repository contains the practicals of IoT Lab with objective, components, procedure, sample code, output, and conclusion for each experiment.

 ## List of Experiments